anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Container Storage Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kubernetes supports the Container Storage Interface (CSI) as the stable solution for storage plugins (in-tree volume
+Kubernetes supports the Container Storage Interface (CSI) as the stable solution for storage plugins (as of Kubernetes
-plugins are moved out of the Kubernetes repository).
+1.31, in-tree plugins have been removed, and CSI drivers must be used instead).

 Running containers require ephemeral storage on which to run themselves (that is, storage on which the unpacked
 container image is stored and from which it is executed).
 This ephemeral storage lives and dies with the container and